pseudospectators/WaveRange/README.md

 IV.
 USING WAVERANGE AS A LIBRARY

 All compilers will produce a static library file 'bin/lib/libwaverange.a'.
-A C++ header file 'wrappers.h' containing the encoding and decoding function definitions will be copied to the same directory.
+A C++ header file 'wrappers.h' containing the encoding and decoding function definitions will be copied to 'bin/include/'.
 In addition, if the C compiler name in 'config.mk' is defined as 'CC = gcc', a shared library 'bin/lib/libwaverange.so' will be generated.
 To build your application with WaveRange, add '-L$(WAVERANGE_LIBRARY_PATH) -lwaverange -lstdc++' at linkage, see an example in 'examples/fortran/Makefile'.

 NOTE: The compression routines 'encoding_wrap' and 'encoding_wrap_f' overwrite the input floating-point array with temporary data.